Slovak Jewish Heritage Database

 Citation

-“Cemetery in Závod,” Slovak Jewish Heritage Database, accessed April 26, 2024, https://database.slovak-jewish-heritage.org/items/show/12.
+“Závod cemetery,” Slovak Jewish Heritage Database, accessed July 16, 2025, https://database.slovak-jewish-heritage.org/items/show/12.

 Geolocation